JohnsonIvan/LifeLog/README.md

 cases, nginx will assume the url corresponds to static web content and try to serve find a file with an appropriate path to return.

-It is worth noting that on their own, the nginx config files provided in this repository actually just setup nginx to handle requests over http.
-However, the provided deployment scripts use [certbot](https://wiki.archlinux.org/index.php/Certbot) to automatically modify those config files to use https instead, and also redirect http traffic to https.

 The uwsgi server balances requests among a number of processes and threads before we finally get to the "real" code for handling requests, which is written in Python using the [flask](https://palletsprojects.com/p/flask/) framework.